Measurement of Water Quality Parameters

 b) Determine turbidity

-c) Analyze volatile organic compounds
+c) Analyse volatile organic compounds

 d) Assess electrical conductivity